tetris245/tetris245/README.md

 * Removed the action command (is actually available in BC), while keeping the short version /a
 * Removed the babytalk command, while keeping the short version /b
 * Removed the collarremove command, while keeping /removecollar
+* Removed the mouth and speech commands, while keeping /speak
 * Renamed the safewordspecific command as safeworditem to avoid conflict with BCAR add-on
 * Renamed the wardrobe command as wrobe to avoid conflict with BCAR add-on
 * Removed the whispered message, often misunderstood by players, in the safeworditem command